How to keep your bike costs down

 If you do need to get something repaired check your warranty before paying out, and keep in mind that cheap pattern parts will likely invalidate that warranty.

-Your fuel consumption is effected by several different factors, but the majority of them, like bike model and weight, are within your control.
+Your fuel consumption is affected by several different factors, but the majority of them, like bike model and weight, are within your control.

 Maintenance also plays a part in how much fuel your bike guzzles, so don’t waste energy through deflated tyres and loose chains – check them regularly.